 - 2 potatoes red or Yukon gold, diced small (can also do rutabaga instead)

-- 2 tbsp parsley fresh, if dried use half
+- 2 tablespoon parsley fresh, if dried use half

 - ½ cup frozen peas